boa0001/Lab-5/README.md

     ![Getting Repo.zip](/images/submit.png)

     C. Use the text submission section on the assignment page to post a link to your Lab #4 repository hosted on Github.
 Again, only the single group member submitting the zipped repository needs to do this.

+      >If you want to make sure your reflection was included, download the zip file from Canvas and unpack it locally to make sure your file is in there.
+If not, use git to add your file to the repository and then repeat the cloning step to upload an updated version of the repository.
+If your reflection is not included, you will not get credit for this lab!